mgeraci/forthebirds/README.md

 ## Installation

-The Python version used by forthebirds is listed in `runtime.txt`, and Package dependencies are listed in `requirements.txt`.
+The Python version used by `forthebirds` is listed in `runtime.txt`, and Package dependencies are listed in `requirements.txt`.

-To install:
+To install (assuming you have the correct Python and `virtualenvwrapper`:
+1. Create a virtual environment for the project with `mkvirtualenv forthebirds`
 1. Install the python dependencies with `pip install -r requirements.txt`
-1. Add your `localsettings.py` file (see `forthebirds/localsettings.sample.py`)
+1. Add your `localsettings.py` file (see [the sample `localsettings` file](forthebirds/localsettings.sample.py`))
 1. Start the site with the command `./manage.py runserver`